-Rheumatic fever is an inflammatory disease that can develop as a complication of inadequately treated strep throat or scarlet fever.
-Strep throat and scarlet fever are caused by an infection with streptococcus bacteria.
+Rheumatic fever is an inflammatory disease that can develop when strep throat or scarlet fever isn't properly treated.
+Strep throat and scarlet fever are caused by an infection with streptococcus (strep-toe-KOK-us) bacteria.

-Rheumatic fever is most common in 5- to 15-year-old children, though it can develop in younger children and adults.
+Rheumatic fever most often affects children ages 5 to 15.
+But it can develop in younger children and adults.
 Although strep throat is common, rheumatic fever is rare in the United States and other developed countries.

-Rheumatic fever symptoms vary.
-You can have few symptoms or several, and symptoms can change during the course of the disease.
-The onset of rheumatic fever usually occurs about two to four weeks after a strep throat infection.
+Rheumatic fever symptoms result from inflammation in the heart, joints, skin or central nervous system.
+There may be few symptoms or several.
+Symptoms can change during the course of the disease.
+The onset of rheumatic fever usually occurs about 2 to 4 weeks after a strep throat infection.

 - Painful and tender joints — most often in the knees, ankles, elbows and wrists